h4ck3rk3y/h4ck3rk3y.github.io/_posts/2016-03-31-thousand-dollar-challenge.md

 **Day 25 10th January:** Landed at Kolkata.
 Had the celebration lunch.
 Took the evening Rajdhani Express to New Delhi.

 So total was around 27 days.
-Our trip was a bit rushed, yes but it was fun and it wasn't stressful either.
-Enjoy your trip.
+Our trip was a bit rushed but it was fun and it wasn't stressful either.
 My trip was just under 900$.
 That includes souvenirs, flight tickets from Kolkata, train tickets from New Delhi, five visas all bus tickets, all food and accommodation and basically expenditure specific to the trip.